 2. When is the installation programme due to be completed?

-We are aiming to finish all blocks in Spring 2018.
+We are aiming to finish all blocks in Summer 2018.

 3. Why aren’t you doing the 12-storey blocks first?